Haas Das se Nuuskas

-Haas Das se Nuuskas (Haas Das's News Box) was a weekly short television show in South Africa about a rabbit and a mouse running a news broadcast in Diere Land (Animal Land).
+Haas Das se Nuuskas (literally Haas Das's News Box, or Newscast) was a weekly short television show in South Africa about a rabbit and a mouse running a news broadcast in Diere Land (Animal Land).
 Created by Louise Smit in 1976, at the time of television's introduction in South Africa, it was the first children's television programme in that country.
 The "news" typically revolved around all the animals' complaints, achievements and scandals.
 The voice of Haas Das was performed by a real South African news anchorman, Riaan Cruywagen.